DUNE-DAQ/runconftools/docs/generator_creation.md

 The generate function must return `True` once the generation is successfully completed.
 Otherwise, it should return `False` or raise an exception.

-A generator should assume that the environmental variable necessary to operate on the OKS files in the base, are correctly setup and should not try to set them.
+A generator should assume that the environmental variables necessary to operate on the OKS files in the base are correctly setup and should not try to set them.

 ### Good practices

 As the generator is a python script, one could do everything.
 Yet it is recommended that the configuration files are managed through the OKS, conffwk or daqconf python interfaces/scripts.

-It also recommended that we limit the change of the obejcts to just chaning the references rather than the attributes of the objecsts.
+It also recommended that we limit the change of the objects to just changing the references rather than the attributes of the objects.
 Although in some cases that might be unavoidable.

 ## generator testing

-Generators should be tested before comming and before starging updating the operation repository.
+Generators should be tested before committing and before starting updating the operation repository.
-In order to test the generator, it is recommendedthat that the generator contains the block
+In order to test the generator, it is recommended that that the generator contains the block
 ```python
 if __name__ == '__main__':
     globals()["generate"](sys.argv[1])